Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Introduction

+Whether the projected dynamics of a given system can be accurately modeled by a specific flavor of Langevin equation depends upon two main observational choices: the CV $q$ and the time resolution $\tau$ of the trajectory.
+In particular, it is expected that memory effects decrease when CVs become similar to the committor function.~\cite{Hummer03,Lu14,Tiwary15pnas}.
+For a fixed CV, too small $\tau$ can introduce non-Markovian effects.
+Albeit acknowledged in the literature, these principles have seldom been applied to critically assess how accurately a given Langevin model reproduces the original dynamics for different CVs and different time resolutions~\cite{Micheletti08,Meloni16,Lickert20}.
+In many cases a single system is studied, and Langevin predictions at fixed time resolution are compared with independent estimates of free energies and rates.
+We also remark on a further important point: $\tau$ cannot be freely increased to enhance Markovian behavior, since too large values rarefy the sampled trajectory to the point of lacking information on barrier regions.

+As a result of all the previous concerns and difficulties, to date CV-based Langevin equations have been used sporadically and most often heuristically, and are not systematically applied to access the thermodynamics and kinetics of a wide range of complex physicochemical processes.
+It is our aim to improve the state of the art in this respect, with particular care to the assessment of time resolution effects on the accuracy of the reduced-dimensionality model, as detailed below.

-The work is organized as follows: $i)$ we describe the algorithm used to optimize the models, $ii)$ we test the algorithm on a double-well potential with known free energy, diffusion profiles and kinetic rates, $iii)$ we apply the algorithm on the interaction of C$_{60}$ and C$_{240}$ fullerene dimers in explicit water, a proxy model for protein-protein interactions, allowing also to evaluate the effect of the barrier height.
+In this work we present a conceptually simple and computationally efficient method to construct data-driven Langevin models of rare events in complex systems.
+Since equilibrium MD data are not necessary for training, the method can be applied irrespective of the height of the barriers separating metastable states.
+We also provide an explicit procedure to assess the optimal resolution $\tau$ leading to accurate Langevin models, and to predict their reliability.
+The work is organized as follows: $(i)$ we describe the algorithm used to optimize the models and the computational details of the MD simulations, $(ii)$ we test the algorithm on a double-well potential with known free energy, diffusion profiles and kinetic rates, $(iii)$ we apply the algorithm on the interaction of C$_{60}$ and C$_{240}$ fullerene dimers in explicit water, a proxy model for protein-protein interactions, allowing also to evaluate the effect of the barrier height.
 Finally, we discuss the scope of the method, its limitations and future application perspectives.